Important aspects of prostatitis physiotherapy

 – increase metabolic processes, which favorably affect the recovery of the prostate gland;

 – improving the permeability of the cell membrane, which in fact allows the penetration of antibiotics into cells.

 Each patient is assigned a different procedure depending on their circumstances.
 The therapy is prescribed depending on the stage of disease, severity of symptoms, its correct diagnosis, and diagnostic results.

 Physical therapy treatments for prostatitis

 Frequently used methods of physical therapy are described below:

-1. Galvanisation – the use of low-voltage electric current and medications entered into the muscle.
+1. Galvanisation – the use of low-voltage electric current and medications propelled into the muscle.

-2. Medical electrophoresis – the combined use of continuous low-power current and medication entered into the muscle.
+2. Medical electrophoresis – the combined use of continuous low-power current and medication propelled into the muscle.

-3. Electrical stimulation – a way to influence by a pulsed current that causes muscle contraction.
+3. Electrical stimulation – a way to influence the muscle by a pulsed current that causes muscle contraction.

 4. Darsonvalization.
 In this method, the patient’s body is influenced with a pulsed alternating current of enormous frequency, medium voltage and low power.

-5. Microwave therapy – a way to the influence of the electromagnetic field of ultrahigh frequency.
+5. Microwave therapy – a way to use the influence of the electromagnetic field of ultrahigh frequency.

 6. Magnetic therapy – the use of therapeutic purposes alternating low-frequency and constant magnetic field.

 7. Light therapy – involves the use of various types of radiation.
-Infrared rays produce the noticeable heating effect, because of which there is analgesia, stimulation of metabolism blood circulation.
+Infrared rays produce a noticeable heating effect, because of which there is analgesia, or stimulation of metabolism blood circulation.

 9. Ultraphonophoresis – a way to share the impact on the patient and administered ultrasound of drugs.

-10. Baths – general and local using of different liquids at varying temperatures.
+10. Baths – general and localized usage of different liquids at varying temperatures.

 11. Therapeutic small enemas with a decoction of herbs needed for therapy.